freshcap/ai-enable/docs/glossary.md

 **Characteristics**:
 - Contains business logic and validation
 - Orchestrates operations across multiple repositories or other services
+- Works with Dbos throughout (receives from repositories, returns to controllers)
 - Does NOT directly access databases (uses Repositories)
 - Stateless - no instance state between method calls
 - Suffix class name with `Service`